SayesCode/Mineflared/README.md

 ### Windows

-To run the server on Windows, execute the `start.bat` script.
+To run the server on Windows, execute the `start.bat` and `build.bat` script.
 This will also install necessary dependencies and start Cloudflare:

 ```bash
 start.bat